Championship vacancies can be filled in the following two ways:

 The Champion retires.

-The Champion tests positive for a banned substance.
+The Champion tests positive for a performance-enhancing substance.

 Results.
 This is the most objective criterion and takes precedence over all others.